-Due diligence is a complex of analytical and operative actions for examination of legality and commercial appeal of a planned transaction, an investment project.
+Due Diligence is a complex of analytical and operative actions for examination of legality and commercial appeal of a planned transaction, an investment project.

 The objectives of Due diligence for our lawyers, carrying out the procedure, is consideration of the following questions on the basis of corresponding instruments:

-1. The corporate management including:
+1. Corporate management including: